Life

 But while the Coronavirus brings us all to a standstill, I think of Jonah.
 Jonah and I are angry, and we believe we have the right to be angry.
 But God asks us: “Is it right for you to be angry?”

-When President Cyril Ramaphosa asked the country to unite in prayer, my wife, son, and I prayed for our broken country.
+When President Cyril Ramaphosa asked the country to unite in prayer, my wife, son, and I joined in prayer for our broken country.
 We prayed for the destitute and the poor, the fatherless, and the homeless.
 We prayed for my daughter, who is still recovering after my grandson’s birth.
-We prayed for my friend in Pretoria-East hospital with cancer, and Ana and her dad in Madrid, Spain – victims of the Coronavirus.
+We prayed for my friend in Pretoria-East hospital with cancer, and Ana and her dad in Madrid, Spain, victims of the Coronavirus.

 We had our own little communion before supper.
-We reminded ourselves why we take communion.
+We reminded ourselves of the reason we take communion.
 About the price being paid.
-As we repeated this time of communion and prayer every day, my anger seemed to vaporize.
-As we pray for those car guards who are locked down, for those casual workers who usually sit at Builders Warehouse and hope to be hired – anger seems to be so out of place.
+As we repeated this time of communion and prayer every day, my anger seemed to vaporise.
+As we pray for those car guards who are locked down, for those casual workers who usually sit at Builders Warehouse and hope to be hired, anger seems out of place.

 “Is it right for you to be angry?”

 During the lockdown, there is very little traffic on the road.
-As I made my way to a pharmacy to collect medicine, I see the road-anarchy is still with us.
+As I made my way to a pharmacy to collect medicine, I saw that road anarchy is still with us.
 Cars stop in the crossing instead of behind the safety line.
 The few taxis ignore the traffic lights.
 I want to get angry again.

 “Is it right for you to be angry?”

-The Rain internet service provider has to serve my users, but they cannot process my payment automatically because their website malfunctions.
+The Rain internet service provider is required to serve my users, but they are unable to process my payment automatically due to a malfunction on their website.
 They cut my users’ access.
 I contact them, and their response is: “We will attend to your query within 24 to 48 hours.”
-Poor service, which has become so prevalent of the service industry in South Africa today.
+Poor service has become so prevalent in the service industry in South Africa today.

 “Is it right for you to be angry?”

 Anger is a choice.
 I choose not to become angry.
 It is difficult not to, but I have to make and enforce this choice.
 My anger changes nothing.
 It contributes nothing.
-It stresses me up, but no one else cares about it.
+It stresses me out, but no one else seems to care about it.

 So, no, it is not right to be angry.